 - Walk south of High Street to Cardiff Castle.
-Explore the gardens and maybe buy a ticket to admire the castle’s interior.
+Explore Cardiff Castle; the gardens are lovely on a nice day and either way, you should a ticket to admire the castle’s interior.

 - If hunger hasn’t hit you yet, head out to the Castle Quarter and wander around its lovely streets.

 - Depending on where you are in Castle Quarter, look for High Street or St John Street and find the entrance to High Street Arcade (it runs roughly west-east between both streets.)
 You can stop here to grab a bite as there are plenty of food bars and cafés with delicious lunch menus.

 - Once you’ve recovered some energy, continue to the National Museum Cardiff to explore the fascinating artwork.
 It takes ten minutes to arrive by walking.